 Expo, Erased: Read New Versions of Our Letters from the Editors

 Currently in the throes of putting together our seventh annual issue, “Flux,” we can’t help but look back at all that’s come before.
-We’ve been able to do so with fresh eyes over the past few months thanks to the creativity and industry of our intern Rachel Alarcio, who’s produced a series of erasure poems based on our past letters from the editors.
+We’ve been able to do so with fresh eyes over the past few months thanks to the creativity and industry of our intern Rayne Alarcio, who’s produced a series of erasure poems based on our past letters from the editors.
 This project, which we’ll be rolling out across our social media channels leading up to the launch of “Flux,” got to the heart of our ambitions and aspirations for Expo in a vibrant new form.

 Erasure poetry is a form of found poetry created from an existing piece by erasing or blacking out text to reveal a new poem in the words that remain.

-Rachel, we loved reading your versions of our letters from the editors as erasure poems.
+Rayne, we loved reading your versions of our letters from the editors as erasure poems.
 Where did the idea come from?

 Thank you!
 My project was born from conversations with Poetry Editor CD Eskilson and Visual Arts Editor Brianna J.L.
 Smyk.
 We had discussed my desire to explore a more experimental subgenre of poetry and combine that exploration with a more practical social media campaign.
 I especially wanted to bring that exploration to the Expo community in the time period leading up to the “Flux” launch.